artsandmetaphysics/goodlifeodyssey/_documents/the-iliad.md

 4. Zeus and Hera bicker; the truce erupts in war
 5. Diomedes fights Aphrodite, Apollo, and Ares
 6. Hector returns to Troy; Diomedes and Glaucus become friends
-7. Ajax and Hector to a draw; the Acheaens build a wall
+7. Ajax duels Hector to a draw; the Acheaens build a wall
 8. Zeus turns the tide; the Trojans camp outside their walls
 9. Agamemnon despairs; the embassy to Achilles fails
 10. Odysseus and Ajax maraud through the Night
 11. Agamemnon and others are injured; Nestor’s plea to Patroclus
-12. The Trojans storm the rampart
+12. Five Trojan battalions storm the wall; Hector breaks through
 13. Battling for the Ships
 14. Hera Outflanks Zeus
 15. Zeus dismisses Poseidon; Apollo revives Hector and charges the ships